karldw/second_year_paper/README.md

 Of course, that will only give the short-term effect of a marginal increase in emissions, which isn't ideal.

-## 3. Alaska car prices  -- dropped
+## 3. Alaska car prices
-**Update:** There are only sales in 32  states, and Alaska isn't one of them.
+**Update:** There are only auctions in 32 states, and Alaska isn't one of them, but there are Alaskan buyers and sellers.

 Hsieh (2003) looked at the Alaska Permanent Wealth Fund to see how consumers smooth their income and found that their consumption _was_ smooth for Permanent Fund payments, but not tax refunds.